-In 1989, the Texas Supreme Court held that school districts must have "substantially equal access to similar revenues per pupil at similar levels of tax effort."
-In a 2005 decision, the court found the state school funding system unconstitutional.
-These litigations led to improvements in the state’s funding system.
+The Texas Supreme Court has held that school districts must have "substantially equal access to similar revenues per pupil at similar levels of tax effort."
+Educational opportunity school funding cases led to improvements in the state’s funding system.

-In 2011, Texas cut K-12 funding by $5.4 billion, and over 600 school districts filed cases claiming the funding system has become inequitable, inadequate, and unconstitutional.
+However, in 2011 Texas cut K-12 funding by $5.4 billion, and over 600 school districts filed cases claiming the funding system had become inequitable, inadequate, and unconstitutional.
+The trial court consolidated the cases and after lengthy trial proceedings ruled against the state.

-In 2012-13, the state trial court heard evidence in the most recent Texas school finance case, and ruled in favor of plaintiffs from the bench in February, concluding that the current funding system violates the state constitution.
+In 2012-13, the state trial court heard evidence in the current Texas school finance case, TTSFC v.
+Scott, and ruled in favor of plaintiffs in early 2013.
 The court also ruled against charter school proponents who intervened.

 In 1989, in Edgewood Independent Sch.
 Dist. v.
 Kirby (Edgewood I), the Texas Supreme Court held that the state constitution’s education article requires that school districts have "substantially equal access to similar revenues per pupil at similar levels of tax effort."
 The court found that the state was not meeting this standard, and reached the same conclusion again two years later, in Edgewood II.
 In response to the litigation, the state enacted legislation to redistribute tax revenue from high-property-wealth to low-property-wealth districts, but the court found in1992, in Edgewood III, that this was essentially a state property tax, which was prohibited by another section of the state constitution.
 A subsequent bill that allowed more local discretion was found constitutional in Edgewood IV, in 1995.